OpenInstructions/catalog/README.md

 Welcome to the **OpenInstructions Catalog**, a public collection of phase-based instructions for Large Language Models (LLMs) and developers to create and refactor development projects.
 Hosted as raw YAML files on GitHub, this catalog powers project initialization and refactoring, with a CLI tool that integrates with OpenRouter to execute instructions.

+## Project Attribution and Name Protection

+**OpenInstructions** is an open-source initiative by Ilia Lirtsman and Gosha Dozoretz.
+The 'OpenInstructions' name and branding are reserved for this project and its officially authorized derivatives.
+Unauthorized use of the name for other projects or purposes is not permitted without explicit permission from the founders.

 ## Features

 - **Structured**: Clearly defined phases with dependency tracking